Ursprungligen postat VK: 17 augusti 2017

 Established industrial companies that have had relatively consistent workloads for years, now faced with changing markets.
-Factories in the Baltic States and Eastern Europe now have same quality end products, more modern manufacturing machinery, and substantially cheaper labour wages.
+Factories in the Baltic States and Eastern Europe now have the same quality end products, more modern manufacturing machinery, and substantially cheaper labor wages.

 A more seasoned Tech Entrepreneur would understand the strategic value and challenge in a quick(er) launches paired with extensive sales activities, knowing every launch is a learning experience.

 Pressure from global markets would assume the need for new innovative thinking.
 Pioneers like Linas Matkasse have shown the potential in the disruption.
 Still, management gets stuck managing endless meetings and internal politics.
 The pipeline for development projects focuses on (sub)-optimisation of current operations.
 No surprise then that the company is always second to market with new products.